pranitastudent/Exam-Dashboard/README.md

 <li>[Mobile Wireframe](wireframes/mobile.png)</li>
 <ul>

+The final project differs from the wireframes as each chart contains a conclusion depicting findings in order for the user ot clearly understand what each chart shows.
+The stacked bar chart has been omitted as it doesb't provide anymore more conclusions betweenb ethnicty and parental education.
+The Reset button has been placed at the top in the final website in order for the user to easily reset the graphs once the 'back-to-top' button is clicked.

 ## Features
 The website is a single page website which contains a navigation bar to navigation users to; gender balance examination score chart, ethnicity and parental education chart, subject specific charts and test preparation charts.
 At the end of the website there is a reset which can be clicked to reset all the charts.
 The raw dataset is a csv file in MS Excel.